passagemath/passagemath/src/doc/en/installation/source.rst

 <../reference/spkg/index.html>`_.
 Sage provides its own software
 distribution providing most of these packages, so you do not have to worry about having to download and install these packages yourself.

-If you extracted Sage from a source tarball, the subdirectory :file:`upstream` contains the source distributions for all standard packages on which Sage depends.
-If cloned from a git repository, the upstream tarballs will be downloaded, verified, and cached as part of the Sage installation process.
+The upstream tarballs will be downloaded, verified, and cached as part of the Sage installation process.

 However, there are minimal prerequisites for building Sage that